1. Introduction

 Bexhill, the main urban development, has a significant care industry which is manifest in a high number of care homes.
 Battle is a year-round tourist destination.
 Rye and Camber are popular summer tourist attractions with Rye Harbour the location of several industrial estates.
 Battle, Robertsbridge and Rye all hold large annual bonfire celebrations in November which are distinct to this area.

-Health and Safety work is carried out by officers who also conduct food hygiene inspections, infectious disease investigations, commercial and residential caravan site licensing, kennel and cattery licensing, risk assess private water supplies, pest control and stray dog control.
-A decision making and overview and scrutiny structure is available overleaf.
+7.2 Health and Safety work is carried out by officers who also conduct food hygiene inspections, infectious disease investigations, commercial and residential caravan site licensing, kennel and cattery licensing, risk assess private water supplies, pest control and stray dog control.
+The team also participate in Project Discovery, a multi-agency team dealing with Modern Slavery and Human Trafficking.

-The team operates from the Town Hall Bexhill on Sea and the Civic Offices Hailsham from 8 30 am to 5pm Monday to Friday.
+7.3 The team operates from the Town Hall Bexhill on Sea and the Civic Offices Hailsham from 8 30 am to 5pm Monday to Thursday and 4 30 on Friday.
 The service operates an agile working system.
-Planned out-of-hour work is undertaken and emergency calls are received by a standby system on 01424 787868.
+Planned out-of-hour work is undertaken and emergency calls are received by a standby system (Cornwall Council) on 01424 787868.

 Rother District Council Structure